 The American Red Cross will be hosting a blood drive on January 7th, 2019, from 10 am to 4 pm at the Fowler High School Dome.
 To give the gift of life, make an appointment to donate by visiting RedCrossBlood.org or calling 1-800-733-2767.

 Learn and Play

-Learn and Play project provides parent/child activity times twice a month for children birth to five.
-The next dates for Meade are October 17th & 31st, at the Meade County Extension Office.
-The next dates for Plains will be October 16th & 30th, at the Plains Library.
-Learn and Play groups are made possible by the Building Blocks Early Childhood Block Grant awarded by the Kansas Children’s Cabinet and Trust Fund to Russell Child Development Center.
+The Learn and Play project provides parent/child activity times twice a month for children birth to five.
+The next dates for Meade are January 23rdand February 6th, at the Meade County Extension Office.
+The next dates for the Plains will be January 22ndand February 5th, at the Plains Library.
+Learn and Play groups are made possible by the Building Block Early Childhood Block Grant awarded by the Kansas Children’s Cabinet and Trust Fund to Russell Development Center.
 Contact Brenda Pennington at 620-873-9242 for more information.

 Meade Public Library

 Storytime for preschool age children will be the first and third Tuesday mornings at 10am.
 Bring your little ones in for some stories, sing-a-long, and puppet play.